Lexikos/AutoHotkey-jk/readme.md

 When compiled, it is sufficient to double-click on the executable file or drag-drop a JavaScript file onto it.

+[AutoHotkey32.jk](AutoHotkey32.jk) can be used to register the .jk filename extension (or an extension of your choice after editing it into the script) for the current user.
+Once registered, double-clicking a .jk file will execute it.
+Either run AutoHotkey32.exe or drag-drop AutoHotkey32.jk onto AutoHotkey64.exe, depending on which one you want to associate script files with.
+Run the script again to deregister the .jk extension.

 ### Parameters

 The following standard parameters are recognized: `/r`, `/restart`, `/cp` (with number suffix), `/ErrorStdOut` (with optional `=` value), `/Debug` (with optional `=` value).